fankao/Angular-Cookbook/chapter01/start_here/cc-setters/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## How it works…
+Getters and setters are components of a built-in feature of JavaScript.
+Many developers have used them in their projects while using vanilla JavaScript, or even TypeScript.
+Fortunately, Angular's @Input()can also use getters and setters since they're basically a property of the provided class.
+For this recipe, we use a getter and, more specifically, a setter for our input so whenever the input changes, we use the setter method to do additional tasks.
+Moreover, we use the setter of the same input in our HTML so we directly show the value in the view when updated.
+It is always a good idea to use a private variable/property with getters and setters to have a separation of concerns on what the component receives as input and what it stores in itself separately